"Simply the best"

 It is possible to blend good methods from different cultures.
 For example, one does not have to be a Buddhist to profit from Buddhist meditation methods [cf. Ns, Sim, etc.].
 Much depends on what sorts of yoga you come across to begin with, and what yoga teachers and teachings.

-❋ Be careful: Rise to inspect before committing yourself, to avoid future distress: Hindsight may not always help, and advances are different from hindsights too.
+◎ Be careful a long way: Inspect much before committing yourself, so as to avoid future distress: Advances are different from hindsights -

 Yoga has a historical background, and is from a culture that in some respects are different from ours.
 Different values are often advocated, including renouncing this and that.
 Society today is not very helpful for those who turn themselves into beggars or monks through old yoga injunctions.
 Many of the injunctions are not helpful in general, either.
 Thus, if you love onions, keep up having them for dinner, no matter what one old yoga book, the Hatha-Yoga Pradhipika says in the matter.